-Brands are the engines that determine a company's fortunes.
-In this Module we will bring together many aspects of the content covered in the Marketing Strategy core so far and unify them under a discussion of Brands, how they become strong/weak, and what are the considerations that should go into branding.
+- Brands are the engines that determine a company's fortunes.
+In this Session we will bring together many aspects of the content covered in the Marketing Strategy core so far and unify them under a discussion of Brands, how they become strong/weak, and what are the considerations that should go into branding. - This session features a case which will be co-taught by Professor Lance Young who will focus on the financial aspects of the case.
+I will focus on the brand strategy aspects of the case.

-- Think of a 'strong' brand.
-What in your mind makes it 'strong'? - Think of a 'weak' brand.
-What in your mind makes it 'weak'? - In answering these questions, think about what constitutes brand strength.
-Base your response on your experiences as a consumer, as an employee, research your team has conducted on this brand, and/or any other material you have read in this or other courses.
+- Think of a 'strong'/'weak' brand.
+What in your mind makes it 'strong'/'weak'?
+Base your response on your experiences as a consumer, as an employee, research your team has conducted on this brand, and/or any other material you have read in this or other courses. - Does the strategy of incorporating the name Rosewood into the name of each hotel align with your understanding of what constitutes a strong/weak brand?
+Why or why not?